anferico/single-shot-detector/README.md

 -ta, --training-annotations-directory DIRECTORY    # Directory containing the annotations for training images, in XML format -vi, --validation-images-directory DIRECTORY       # Directory containing the validation images -va, --validation-annotations-directory DIRECTORY  # Directory containing the annotations for validation images, in XML format
--vs, --validation-steps INTEGER                    # Number of validation samples to run through the network at the end of each epoch
+-vs, --validation-steps INTEGER                    # Number of validation samples to run through the network at the end of each epoch to estimate the validation error
 -c, --config-file FILE                             # Configuration file containing training parameters, in JSON format -w, --pretrained-weights FILE                      # Binary file containing pre-trained weights, in H5 format.
 Useful to resume training.
 If not specified, the weights will be initialized randomly
 -o, --output-dir DIRECTORY                         # Directory where the final weights and the training history will be saved
 ```
+See [`config.json`](config.json) for an example of a configuration file.

 ## Pre-trained weights
 Pre-trained weights can be found here: <insert_link>